FelipeMezzarana/forecast_models/README.md

 Under development

 The goal of this project is to show the fundamental steps for the construction of a forecast model.
-Starting with the study of the time series, going through the metrics and validation processes, to the construction of the model and finally making predictions.
+Starting with the study of the time series, going through the metrics and validation processes, to the construction of the model and finally making predictions and analyzing results.

 To make the study robust, we will build three different models that progress in complexity, always analysing why we chose the model and their parameters, their strengths and weaknesses, and what are the improvements of one model in relation to another, that is, what aspect the model in question intends to improve in relation to its predecessor.